chrskerr/deep-type-equals/readme.md

 # Deep Type Equals

-This package is a helper to perform runtime typechecking for TS projects.
+This package is a zero dependency helper to perform runtime typechecking for TS projects.

-Probably can't be imported yet.
-Package.json is likely wrong.

 ## Usage